iliabv/emacs-bpr/README.md

 ## Emacs-BPR (Background Process Runner)
 This package provides logic for async process execution.

-It's similar to 'async-shell-command', but:
+It's similar to `async-shell-command`, but:
-- 'bpr' spawns processes asynchronously without displaying output buffers.
+- `bpr` spawns processes asynchronously without displaying output buffers.
-- 'bpr' shows progress messages for running processes in echo area.
+- `bpr` shows progress messages for running processes in echo area.
-- 'bpr' can display buffer with process output in case of errors.
+- `bpr` can display buffer with process output in case of errors.
-- 'bpr' can use 'projectile' for assigning process directory.
+- `bpr` can use `projectile` for assigning process directory.
-- 'bpr' can format process output (understands ansi escape codes).
+- `bpr` can format process output (understands ansi escape codes).
 - you can set different options for different processes.

 `bpr` is very handy for running tests/builds, but you can run any processes with it.